leewillis77/wp-wpdotorg-embed/readme.txt

 1. Upload the plugin to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Paste a WordPress.org plugin url into your post or page
+3. Paste a WordPress.org plugin or theme url into your post or page

 == Frequently Asked Questions ==